wangzk/wangzk.github.io/_posts/2017-12-13-SolveNettyVersionConflict.md

 </dependency>
 ```

-When packaging the assembly jar, Hadoop and its dependencies will be ignored.
-Only the new Netty brought by gRPC will be packaged into the fat jar.
+After the configuration, maven will not package Hadoop and its dependencies in the assembly jar.
+Only the new Netty depended by gRPC will be packaged into the assembly jar.

 ### Hadoop job configuration

-Second, I need to make sure that Hadoop uses the new Netty packaged in the assembly jar when launching my application in Yarn.
+Secondly, force Hadoop lauching the application with the new Netty packaged in the assembly jar.

-Two configurations changes are needed:
+Two configurations are needed:

-1. Before launching the program with `hadoop jar`, set the environment variable:
+1. Before launching the application with `hadoop jar`, set the environment variable on the driver side:

     ```bash
     export HADOOP_USE_CLIENT_CLASSLOADER=true
     ```

     By setting this environment variable, Hadoop will isolate the classpath of the user program from the hadoop system classpath.
-This will make the client-side java program use the new Netty packaged in the assembly jar.
+This will make the driver side use the new Netty in the assembly jar.

-2. Set the Hadoop configuration in the program or in the configuration file:
+1. Set the following Hadoop configurations in the program (or you can modify the hadoop configuration file):

     ```
     mapreduce.job.user.classpath.first=true
     mapreduce.job.classloader=true
     ```

-    This will make the user jar appear first on the Mapper/Reducer side.
-The the program is launched, it will load the new Netty packaged in the assembly jar.
+    This will make the user jar appear first in the classpath on the Mapper/Reducer side, thus the new Netty is used.

 Finally, I can use gRPC with a new Netty version in my Hadoop application.